billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Also, {{sec-metrics}} provides an inventory of currently used metrics to assess/compute energy-related consumption, efficiency ratio, etc.

+{{sec-sdos}} provides a list of SDOs where relevant energy efficiency effort is ongoing.

 # Abbreviations

 The following abbreviations are used in the document: